 Sue is the equine coach for Healing Hooves who supervises and guides our horses’ training and well being.
-Sue also leads the horsemanship days that make up a key part of the Healing Hooves focus training.
+Sue also leads the horsemanship days that make up a key part of the Healing Hooves foundation and focus training.

 Sue is a Level III Centred Riding Instructor who studied under Sally Swift, a Connected Riding Practitioner, and an Advanced T-TEAM practitioner and instructor.
 The horsemanship approaches taught by Sue form an integral part of all of our programs at Healing Hooves and fit exceptionally well with our counselling approach and philosophy.
 Sue’s own horse, Annie, lives at Healing Hooves for part of each year.

 Four Legged Facilitators